Culture of the Isle of Man: Sports

 The Isle of Man is represented as a nation in the Commonwealth Games and the Island Games and hosted the IV Commonwealth Youth Games in 2011.
-Manx sports people have won three golds at the Commonwealth Games, the most recent being Mark Cavendish, a professional cyclist, in 2006 in the Scratch race.
-Cavendish has had great success in cycling, having won twenty five stages of the Tour de France to date and the Milan–San Remo classic.
+Manx sports people have won three golds at the Commonwealth Games, the most recent being Mark Cavendish, a professional cyclist, in 2006 in the scratch race.
+Cavendish has had great success in cycling, having won thirty five stages of the Tour de France to date and the Milan–San Remo classic.
 The island started the Island Games in 1985, and also hosted the Island Games in 2001.

 Isle of Man teams and individuals participate in many sports both on and off the island including rugby union, football, gymnastics, hockey, netball, bowling and cricket.
 It being an island, many types of watersports are also popular with residents.

 Motorcycle racing

 The main international event associated with the island is the Isle of Man Tourist Trophy race, colloquially known as "The TT", which began in 1907.
 It takes place in late May and early June.
 The TT is now an international road racing event for motorcycles, which used to be part of the World Championship, and is long considered to be one of the "greatest motorcycle sporting event of the world".
 Taking place over a two-week period, it has become a festival for motorcycling culture, makes a huge contribution to the island's economy and has become part of Manx identity.
 For many, the Isle carries the title "road racing capital of the world".

 The Manx Grand Prix is a separate motorcycle event for amateurs and private entrants that uses the same 60.70 km Snaefell Mountain Course in late August and early September.